-Weighted blankets are an increasingly-popular sleep aid.
-Rothman recommended BlanQuil's blanket because it's extra-soft and uses cutting-edge technology to disperse heat throughout, making it notably cooler to the touch than most weighted blankets.
+Weighted blankets are an increasingly popular sleep aid.
+Rothman recommended BlanQuil's blanket because it uses cutting-edge technology to disperse heat throughout, making it notably cooler to the touch than most weighted blankets.

-These soft sateen sheets will make any sleep luxurious.
+These soft sateen sheets can help to make any sleep luxurious.
 Rothman liked the tear-resistant fabric and "long side/short side" tabs on the fitted sheet.
 The set comes with a fitted sheet, top sheet, and two pillowcases.

 The softest mattress and silkiest sheets are worthless if your pajamas themselves are uncomfortable!
-Instead of decades-old t-shirts or pajama pants that are falling-apart pajama, try switching to one of these comfortable and stylish options.
+Instead of old T-shirts or pajama pants that are falling apart, try switching to one of these comfortable and stylish options.

-Lusome's soft pajama fabric is specifically engineered to avoid night sweats.
-Both moisture-wicking and comfortable, it's a solution to any too-hot nights, according to Rothman.
+Rothman recommends Lusome's soft pajama shorts, since the fabric is specifically engineered to avoid night sweats.

 Made of the same material as the brand's sleep shorts, this T-shirt is just as cool and comfortable.
 With a perfect balance between aesthetics and function, these pieces work great individually or as a set.

-In TODAY's survey, 18 percent of people said they suffered from restless leg syndrome, a neurological disorder that creates a continuous urge to move your legs and prevents you from falling asleep.
-Here are some items that may be able to help you ease into sleep.
+In TODAY's survey, 18% of people said they suffered from restless leg syndrome, a neurological disorder that creates a continuous urge to move your legs and prevents you from falling asleep.
+Here are some items that may be able to help you ease your body as you fall asleep.

-Calm is a meditation app that can guide you through breathing and relaxation exercises and Rothman recommended the app as a great tool to help get your mind ready for sleep.
+Calm is a meditation app that can guide you through breathing and relaxation exercises.
+Rothman recommended the app as a great tool to help get your mind ready for sleep.